okarras/EmpiRE-Analysis/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # Usage Instructions
-In the following, we explain the steps for using the project for the two cases of replication of results from the <a href="#related-publication">related publication</a> and (re-)use of KG-EmpiRE with its most recent data, assuming that the project is executed either <a href="#installation-instructions">locally</a> or on one of the <a href="#executable-machines-and-environments">executable machines and environments</a>.
+In the following, we explain the steps for using the project for the two cases of replication of results from the <a href="#related-publications">related publications</a> and (re-)use of KG-EmpiRE with its most recent data, assuming that the project is executed either <a href="#installation-instructions">locally</a> or on one of the <a href="#executable-machines-and-environments">executable machines and environments</a>.

-## Replication of the results from the related publication
+## Replication of the results from the related publications

 1. In the section "*2.
-Reusable Functions for Data Analysis*" of the [Jupyter Notebook](empire-analysis.ipynb), change the **DATE** variable from "*now*" to "*2023-06-26*" to use the corresponding CSV files with the data of the <a href="#related-publication">related publication</a>.
+Reusable Functions for Data Analysis*" of the [Jupyter Notebook](empire-analysis.ipynb), change the **DATE** and **PATH** variables from "*now.strftime('%Y-%m-%d')*" and "*'SPARQL-Data/query_'*" to the date and path specified for the respective <a href="#related-publications">related publication</a> to use the corresponding CSV files.
+Below, we show the code example for the replication of the results from the RE 2024 publication.
+The results of ESEM 2023 publication can be replicated accordingly.

     ```python
     #DATE = now.strftime('%Y-%m-%d')
+    #PATH = 'SPARQL-Data/query_'

+    #For replication of the related publication from ESEM 2023 use the following date and path.
+    #DATE = '2023-06-26'
+    #PATH = 'SPARQL-Data/ESEM 2023/query_'

-    #For replication of the related publication use the following date.
+    #For replication of the related publication from RE 2024 use the following date and path.
-    DATE = '2023-06-26'
+    DATE = '2024-04-30'
+    PATH = 'SPARQL-Data/RE 2024/query_'
     ```
-2. Restart the kernel and clear all outputs.
+1. Restart the kernel and clear all outputs.
-3. Run all cells.
+2. Run all cells.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## (Re-)use of KG-EmpiRE with its most recent data

 1. In section "*2.
-Reusable Functions for Data Analysis*" of the [Jupyter Notebook](empire-analysis.ipynb), ensure that the **DATE** variable is set to "*now*".
+Reusable Functions for Data Analysis*" of the [Jupyter Notebook](empire-analysis.ipynb), ensure that the **DATE** and **PATH** variables are set to "*now.strftime('%Y-%m-%d')*" and "*'SPARQL-Data/query_'*".

     ```python
     DATE = now.strftime('%Y-%m-%d')
+    PATH = 'SPARQL-Data/query_'

-    #For replication of the related publication use the following date.
+    #For replication of the related publication from ESEM 2023 use the following date and path.
     #DATE = '2023-06-26'
+    #PATH = 'SPARQL-Data/ESEM 2023/query_'

+    #For replication of the related publication from RE 2024 use the following date and path.
+    #DATE = '2024-04-30'
+    #PATH = 'SPARQL-Data/RE 2024/query_'
     ```
 2. Restart the kernel and clear all outputs.
 3. Run all cells.